CenturyLinkCloud/APIDocs/Getting Started/using-the-http-api-to-log-in-and-query-servers.md

 ### Prerequisites

-- Must have an API user created in the Tier 3 account.
+- Must have an API user created in the  account.

 ### Detailed Steps

-1. Create variables to hold the API credentials used to call the Tier 3 API.
+1. Create variables to hold the API credentials used to call the  API.

     ```
     //set API credentials